byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ### **Body And Soil Microbial Gardens**

+#### *There is a microbiome connection between our Skin and the Soil.*
+**A healthy microbiome, which consists of an overwhelming majority of beneficial probiotic bacteria, is one of the most fundamental aspects of good health.**

-**The human body contain 10 times more bacteria than human cells, meaning around 100 trillion microbes make up the physical human body.** Humans are Wild in this way.
-The largest colony is located in the stomach and intestines.
+**The human body contain 10 times more bacteria than human cells, meaning around 100 trillion microbes make up the physical human body.
+Humans are Wild in this way.** The largest colony is located in the stomach and intestines.
 The bacteria digest substances that help the immune system defend against invaders.
 This exact same process happens in soil, water and the food that comes from it.
 Protect the microbes with Probiotics.
 Doing so will keep the microbiome full of live beneficial organisms, which will help keep digestion, immunity and overall health on track. **Body, Soil and Water encourage the growth of healthy bacteria.**

-**Eco-Pro*Biotic* is a simple process for encouraging natural fermentation by lactic acid-forming bacteria such as Lactobacillus species and naturally-occurring wild yeasts of fruit and plant food remnants and brown sugar.
+**Eco-Pro*Biotic*, a simple process for encouraging natural fermentation by lactic acid-forming bacteria such as Lactobacillus species and naturally-occurring wild yeasts of fruit and plant food remnants and brown sugar.
 The fermentation process produces amino acids and peptides that help skin’s cellular renewal.**

-**Fermentation is a kind of detoxification process, a transfer of anti-nutrients into nutrients, nutrient enhancement and the creation of micro-nutrients occurs.** This process also increases the bioavailability, making it so the skin is able to absorbe the nutrients, for brighter and more hydrated skin.
+**Fermentation is a kind of detoxification process, a transfer of anti-nutrients into nutrients, nutrient enhancement and the creation of micro-nutrients occurs.** This process also increases the bioavailability, making it so the physical body is able to absorbe the nutrients, for brighter and more hydrated skin.
 The process creates new amino acids, organic acids, and antioxidants that didn’t originally exist in the raw material, naturaly optimized to provide the most nutrition to the skin.
 The fermentation process transforms the natural substances into a lightweight essence that immediately seeps into skin and mildly exfoliates it with lactic acid.
-A product that can be applied as a moisturizer, serum or mask, enabling the skin to more readily accept and absorb these ingredients.
+A product that can be used as a healing wash, applied as a moisturizer, serum or mask, enabling the skin to more readily accept and absorb these ingredients.

-#### *There is a microbiome connection between our Skin and the Soil.*
-**A healthy microbiome, which consists of an overwhelming majority of beneficial probiotic bacteria, is one of the most fundamental aspects of good health.**
+### ReAct To The EnvironMental Realities

-**Eco-Enzyme is an ecologicaly responsible option** for fresh fruit remnants, those living in apartments/condos or for those looking to use their fresh food remnants as a nutrient rich probiotic water and soil amendment.
-Use in the garden, plant pots or the environmet as a gift of thanks, probiotic water for Mother Earth.
+**Eco-Enzyme is an ecologicaly responsible solution,** for those living in apartments/condos or for those looking to use their fresh food remnants as a **nutrient rich probiotic water and soil amendment.** Use in the garden, plant pots or the environmet as a gift of thanks, probiotic water for Mother Earth.
 No traditional 'garden' is required!
 Be creative.
 Whats around ...

 **Lifestyles For Change- Discover the magic of eco-enzyme and how it impacts:**

 - Climate Change
 - Water Pollution
+- Soil Pollution
 - Waste Disposal
 - Land Management & Urban Sprawl

 **Fermenting organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**

 #### *Some Eco-Enzyme Benefits:*
+***Naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.***

-**Safe**- Eco-Enzymes are toxic free and perfect for the most sensitive skin at any age.
+**Safe**- Eco-Enzymes are toxic free and perfect for the most sensitive at any age.
 Enzymes exhibit a number of features that make their use advantageous.
 They do not present disposal problems, are biodegradable being mostly proteins and peptides.
 Enzymes as catalysts have been exploited since the 1960s, easily isolated, several enzyme-catalyzed processes have been successfully introduced to industry, e.g. in the production of certain foodstuffs, pharmaceuticals and agrochemicals.

 **Reduce Water Pollution**- Water pollution is a major global problem, one of the leading worldwide **causes of death and disease**, accounting for the deaths of more than 14,000 people daily(2006).
 Eco-Enzyme is utilized as a low-cost alternative to improve wastewater treatment processes.
 A 9% solution of Eco-Enzyme is effective in removing ammonia, nitrogen and phosphorus, and in neutralizing municipal wastewater, within a period of 5 days.
+The enzyme converts ammonia to nitrate (NO3-), a natural and useful hormone and nutrient for plants.

 **Multiple Usage**- Natural household cleaner, body wash, mouth wash, wound healing, air purifier, laundry detergent, fabric softener, descaler, organic fertilizer, etc. Adding Eco Enzyme to food and water for feeding domestic animals can boost their immune system and improve the quality of poultry or meat.

-**Fertilizer**- The enzyme converts ammonia to nitrate (NO3-), a natural and useful hormone and nutrient for plants.

 **Purify Underground Water**- Enzyme residues flow underground and help to purify ground water that they come in contact with.

 **Purify Air**- Remove odors from toxic air released from smoking, car exhaust, chemical residues of household products, etc. Methane gas released from poorly disposed organic food waste can trap 21 times more heat than CO2, worsening the global warming condition.

-**Clearing Drains**- Eco-enzyme can be used for clearing city drains after a storm.
+**Clearing Drains**- Eco-enzyme can be used for clearing urban drains after a storm.

 **Any plant matter can be used in this process, chose citrus and pineapple peel for there powerful cleaning abilities and pleasing aroma.**